GRADUATE CERTIFICATES

 Learn more about the School Social Work Certificate

-The graduate certificate in School Social Work is designed for individuals who have already obtained a master’s degree in social work from a CSWE accredited program and are interested in school social work.
+The graduate certificate in Post-MSW School Social Work is designed for individuals who have already obtained a master’s degree in social work from a CSWE accredited program and are interested in school social work.
 Position yourself to be a sought-after professional who makes a profound impact on the education system and beyond.

 Additional admission requirements: